winitzki/scall/tutorial/programming_dhall.md

 < Environment : Text | Local : Text | Missing | Remote : Text >.Environment
   "SHELL"
 ```
-The result is a value of a special union type that describes all possible external resources.
+The result is a value of a union type that describes all supported external resources.

-However, the `Location` values cannot be reused to perform further imports.
+However, `Location` values cannot be reused to perform further imports.

-The Dhall import system implements other limitations on what can be imported to ensure that users can prevent wrong or malicious code from being injected into a Dhall program:
+Dhall implements other limitations on what can be imported to help users prevent wrong or malicious code from being injected into a Dhall program:

-- All imported modules are required to be well-typed.
+- All imported modules are required to be valid (must pass typechecking and optionally SHA256 hash matching).
 - All imported resources are loaded and validated at typechecking time, before any evaluation may start.
-(So, import paths must be hard-coded and cannot be computed at run time.)
-- Circular imports are not allowed: a module may not import itself either directly or via other imports.
+- Circular imports are not allowed: no resource may import itself, either directly or via other imports.
 - Imported values are referentially transparent: a repeated import of the same external resource is guaranteed to give the same value (if the import is successful).
-- Web URL imports that require authentication headers will not leak those headers to other Web URLs.
+- Web URL imports that require server authentication headers will not leak those headers to other Web servers.

 See [the Dhall documentation on safety guarantees](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.